maxking/docker-mailman/README.md

 ### Mailman-Core

-These are the variables that you MUST change in your mailman.cfg before deploying:
+These are the variables that you MUST change in your `.env` before deploying:

 - `HYPERKITTY_API_KEY`: Hyperkitty's API Key, should be set to the same value as set for the mailman-web.
 Skip the variable in case of non-Hyperkitty deployment.